Braulin96/braulin-portfolio/README.md

    ```bash
    cp .env.example .env.local
    ```
-   Update the environment variables with your EmailJS configuration.
+   Update the environment variables with your EmailJS and DatoCMS configuration.

 4. **Start the development server**
    ```bash